dsloyer/ez-kubeadm/README.md

        ```
      Make it executable and move to a preferred directory in your path, e.g. /usr/local/bin, as
      seen above
-  2. Install VirtualBox 5.2.6 for your system (VirtualBox 6.0 has only given unresolvable problem).
+  2. Install VirtualBox 5.2.26 for your system (VirtualBox 6.0 seems to present several painful issues).
      On Linux, install VirtualBox for Linux.
 For Windows WSL, install the Windows version, not the
      Linux version.
      NOTE: We assume you've enabled virtualization in the BIOS, and that no conflicting